hapax/hapax.github.io/assets/chuzenji.md

 broader responsibilities and margins of error: religion, philosophy, art, humour.
 By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a representative instance of England's hypothesis.
-But perspective guides my thoughts along this linear strip of growth to the rusted lean-to

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />